HPV Information for Providers

 #HPVFreeCO educational campaign materials are available at no cost to help you share information with parents and guardians about the importance of vaccinating preteens and teens against HPV.
 The materials are distributed in kits that include posters, rack cards and fact sheets to be used in clinical settings or at community events.
 To order #HPVFreeCO kits for your practice, please contact email@example.com.

 - CDC recommends only two HPV shots for younger adolescents

 - Addressing Parents’ Top Questions about the HPV Vaccine

 - How to become a Vaccines for Children provider

-- If you provide medical care to Medicaid patients and are not a Vaccines for Children (VFC) provider, we can help you become one or help you refer your patients to a local immunization partner to provider your patients vaccines.
+- If you provide medical care to Medicaid patients and are not a Vaccines for Children (VFC) provider, we can help you become one or help you refer your patients to a local immunization partner to provide your patients’ vaccines.

-To view resources for parents and families, please view our Parents and Families HPV Prevention page.
+To view resources for parents and families, please visit our Parents and Families HPV Prevention page.